frnmst/qvm/README.md

 ### Actions and parameters

-You can make some combinations between actions and parameters.
+You can make some combinations between actions and places.
+Both of these elements are parameters.

 #### Actions